Open for nominations

-In 1921 Mrs Chalmers, widow of Dr Albert John Chalmers, MD, FRCS, DPH, well known for his work on tropical medicine, gave £500 to RSTMH in memory of her husband.
-Council decided to devote this money to the foundation of the Chalmers Memorial Medal.
+In 1921, Mrs Chalmers, his widow gave £500 to RSTMH in memory of her husband.
+The RSTMH Council decided to devote this money to the foundation of the Chalmers Memorial Medal.

-With this in mind, the Chalmers Medal is awarded to researchers in tropical medicine or international health who obtained their last relevant qualification between 15 and 20 years ago, allowing for career breaks, who demonstrate evidence of mentoring and professional development of junior investigators, and other forms of capacity-building in line with Dr Chalmers’ own values.
+The Chalmers Medal recognises researchers in tropical medicine or global who demonstrate evidence of mentoring and professional development of junior investigators, and other forms of capacity-building.